slatedocs/slate/source/includes/_sets.md

 ```

-## Create a testSet
+## Create a TestSet

-This endpoint creates a testSet in your project.
+This endpoint creates a TestSet in your project.

 ### HTTP Request